-Fast fashion lovers all over the world get their cheap "fix" at high costs to the planet and garment workers in low-cost countries.
+Fast fashion lovers worldwide get their cheap "fix" at high costs to the planet and garment workers in low-cost countries.
 And many are not aware that the weekly trends they indulge in have such negative consequences.
 The fast fashion industry has issues of unethical sourcing, human rights violations, and improper waste disposal.

 Unlike regular fashion documentaries, a fast-fashion documentary shows the not-so-glamorous side of the fashion industry.
 It reveals the truth behind tragedies like the Rana Plaza collapse.
-From the loss of life to negative environmental impact, our shopping habits cost much more than money.
+Our shopping habits cost much more than money, from the loss of life to negative environmental impact.

 To understand how much our cheap and trendy clothes costs, take some time to watch these 7 fast fashion documentaries.

-The film paints a beautiful picture of age-old crafts, the traditions behind them, and the people who continue to practice them in our mechanized world.
+The film paints a beautiful picture of age-old crafts, their traditions, and the people who continue to practice them in our mechanized world.

-This film, like most documentaries, features the opinion of an expert.
+Like most ethical fashion documentaries, this film features the opinion of an expert.
 Dr. Leo Bonanni explains traceability and transparency in the garment industry.
-He talks at length about how a social technology of his own design, "source-map," helps to connect manufacturers to suppliers.
+He talks at length about how a social technology of his own design, "source-map," helps connect manufacturers to suppliers.
 Sourcemap is also designed to monitor, report and analyze social, financial, and environmental risks.

 The documentary does well in capturing the essence of connectedness between designers and their suppliers; it shows the positive value of establishing such relationships.
-It establishes the opinion that a traceable supply chain can help to reduce human costs in fast fashion.
+It establishes that a traceable supply chain can help reduce human costs in fast fashion.

 In this documentary, producer Andrew Morgan lays out the issues of fast fashion methodologically.
-The true cost analyses the human, social and environmental costs of fast fashion.
+The true cost analyses fast fashion's human, social, and environmental costs.
 Andrew Morgan shares his journey across the globe, interviewing many different people.
-He interviews Stella McCartney, Vandana Shiva, Livia Firth, amongst others.
+He interviews Stella McCartney, Vandana Shiva, and Livia Firth, amongst others.
 He talks to organic cotton farmers, seamstresses from Bangladesh, factory managers, activists, and fair trade economists.

 The story of 23-year-old Shima is moving but sadly not unique.
 Shima moved to Dhaka when she was 12 to work in the garment factory, her attempt to fight for minimum wage for members of the workers union resulted in terrible consequences.
-Instead of a salary raise, the managers beat up the workers and attack them with scissors.
+Instead of a salary raise, the managers beat the female garment workers and attacked them with scissors.

-The true cost also points out various practices by the fast fashion industry that are destroying the planet.
+The true cost also points out various fast fashion and luxury fashion industry practices that are destroying the planet.

-Morgan shows creativity by juxtaposing the social media image of fast fashion and its reality in this movie and using a subtle comparison of popular Youtube clothing haul videos and the gruesome images of pollution and suffering.
+Morgan shows creativity by juxtaposing the social media image of the fast-fashion clothing industry and its reality in this movie.
+He uses a subtle comparison of popular Youtube clothing haul videos and the gruesome images of pollution and suffering.

 He advises that consumers try to trace the origins of their clothing to determine whether it is made ethically or not.
-To do this, they should get the basic knowledge about the brands they wear and their fabrics.
-It is his opinion that people should buy less clothing and choose those made with natural fiber.
-He also encourages upcycling, buying from thrift shops, and repairing fixable damages.
+They should acquire basic knowledge about the brands they wear and their fabrics to do this.
+His opinion is that people should buy less clothing and choose those made with natural fibers and sustainable fabrics.
+He also encourages upcycling, buying from online thrift stores, and repairing fixable damages.

 This film gives an in-depth account of the human rights violations in China's blue jeans factory.
 Recorded clandestinely, it exposes the impacts of the rapid growth of the fast fashion industry on people at the production end.
 At the Li Feng clothes factory in Shaxi, Guangdong, we meet Jasmine, a teenage girl working to send money home to her family.
 She and her friends work from 8 am till 2 am the next day.
 For one hour of work, they make only about six cents.
 She and 12 other girls share a room in a crowded dormitory with no running water.